-The business can be located anywhere in the U.S., so long as you maintain your investment for at least three years and are actively engaged with it.
+The business can be located anywhere in the U.S., so long as you are actively engaged with it.

-It doesn’t matter where you get the money for the investment.
-Gifts and inheritances, for example, are fine—so long as you obtained it lawfully.
-You may even use borrowed funds as long as you remain personally liable in the event of a default, and the loan is adequately secured (and not by assets of the business you are buying).
+It doesn’t much matter where you get the money for the investment—so long as you obtained it lawfully.
+Gifts and inheritances, for example, are fine.
+You may even use borrowed funds, as long as you remain personally liable in the event of a default, and the loan is adequately secured (and not by assets of the business you are buying).

 The business must employ at least ten full-time workers, produce a service or product, and benefit the U.S. economy.
-Full-time employment is defined as requiring at least 35 hours of service per week.
+Full-time employment is defined as requiring at least 35 hours' service per week.

 As the investor, you do not need any particular business training or experience.
 Nor does it matter which country you come from.
 However, the immigration authorities tend to be more suspicious about possible fraud with applicants from certain countries.

-The trouble is, USCIS rejects many more applications than it accepts in this category, partly because the eligibility requirements are narrow, and partly because of the category’s history of fraud and misuse.
+The real trouble for applicants is that USCIS rejects many more applications than it accepts in this category.
+That's partly because the eligibility requirements are narrow, and partly because of the category’s history of fraud and misuse.
 In fact, some lawyers encourage their clients to use their wealth to fit themselves into another category with a greater chance of success.
-For example, by investing in a company outside the United States that has a U.S. affiliate, the person might qualify to immigrate as a transferring executive or manager (priority worker, in category EB-1).
+For example, by investing in a company outside the United States that has a U.S. affiliate, the person might qualify to immigrate as a transferring executive or manager (a priority worker, in category EB-1).